BRIEF-Sejin Electron says conversion of first convertible bonds into shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 130.6 million won worth of its first unsecured private convertible bonds have been converted into 251,681 shares of the company, at 519 won per share, as of Dec.
-1
+* Says 1.95 billion won worth of its first unsecured private convertible bonds have been converted into 3.8 million shares of the company, at 519 won per share, as of Nov.
+24

 Further company coverage: (Beijing Headline News)